-A new year brings about new resolutions for most, including aspirations of working out consistently.
-Overhand sports such as baseball, tennis, volleyball, swimming, and softball require a significant amount of shoulder use and it is important to keep in mind the best ways to maintain healthy shoulders.
-Dr. Joshua Dines, Orthopedic Surgeon, provides helpful tips on preventing shoulder injuries.
+Despite the cold weather outside, now is the perfect time to start getting your shoulder in shape for spring and summer sports such as baseball, tennis, volleyball, swimming, and softball.
+All require a significant amount of shoulder use and it is important to keep in mind the best ways to maintain healthy shoulders.
+Dr. Joshua Dines, HSS sports medicine surgeon, provides helpful tips on preventing shoulder injuries.

 - Prior to activity, it is important to have enough time to warm up and cool down.
 Make sure that you get your heart rate up then stretch the major muscle groups, including your shoulders, back, and legs.
 Other ways to get your heart rate going is riding on an exercise bike and for the shoulders, arm circle exercises, alternating between small and large circles.